EarthToAbigail/SonicPi-Workshops/Variables/Exercises.md

 ```

-Let's try and apply this to making music with SonicPi :grinning: :musical_keyboard:
+Let's try and apply this to making music with SonicPi :grinning: :notes: :musical_keyboard:

 Consider this piece of code (feel free to copy and paste it in a SonicPi buffer!)